If you live somewhere in North America, you’re now approaching your two-month anniversary of being in lockdown.

 So what, for instance, are the implications for athletics if spectators can’t or don’t attend?
 Similarly, tertiary services and student activities such as campus rallies, performing arts events and even transportation services will all be adversely impacted if attendance is low.

-Identifying innovative ways that empower students to share a common experience – ones that enable them to continue to informally interact and engage with one another – is going to be critical for post-secondary institutions.
+Identifying innovative ways that empower students to share a common experience – ones that enable them to continue to informally interact and engage with one another – is going to be critical for higher ed institutions.

 It may not be possible to replicate the traditional experience online, so some real thought will need to be given to how a school can deliver more informal social experiences that promote collegiality and spur personal development and growth.

 For marketers, the task will be to build awareness and confidence in any adjusted delivery model.
-Are you positioning your distance learning offering as different or better than other institutions?
+Are you positioning your distance-learning offering as different, or better than other institutions?
 Are you using conversational marketing to nurture relationships and offer support?
 Does your institution’s brand and expressed purpose set you apart from all the other colleges and universities?
-These questions and more need to be considered, as the entire sector moves towards what could be perceived as a commoditized delivery model.
+These questions and more must be considered as the entire sector moves towards what could be perceived as a commoditized delivery model.

-2. Higher education students will need more financial assistance.
+2. Higher ed students will need more financial assistance.